Designing Robots to Help Women: INTRODUCTION

 \section{INTRODUCTION}

-Within the general area of Feminist Human-Robot Interaction (HRI), the current paper focuses on exploring how robots could be designed to help women to deal with various common challenges, as pictured in Fig.~\ref{fig_intro}.
+Within the area of feminist Human-Robot Interaction (HRI), the current paper explores how robots could be designed to help women to deal with various common challenges, as pictured in Fig.~\ref{fig_intro}.

-There are sometimes discrepancies in how we want the world to function, and how the world actually functions: We believe that people should be treated equally, with similar rights and opportunities, and that women are an important group to consider, in line with the concept of gender mainstreaming and the UN's Sustainable Development Goal 5.\footnote{eige.europa.eu/gender-mainstreaming/what-is-gender-mainstreaming}$^,$\footnote{unwomen.org/en/node/36060} Yet despite constituting roughly half of the human population, women have been historically marginalized, underrepresented, ignored, and restricted~\cite{lewis2020difficult}.\footnote{womansday.com/life/real-women/a55991/no-women-allowed/} Some beliefs can seem humorous in retrospect, like the idea that women might not be able to ride trains as their uteruses might fly out of their bodies due to high speeds.
+Discrepancies can sometimes be observed between how we would like the world to function, and how the world actually functions: We believe that people should be treated equally, with similar rights and opportunities, and that women are an important group to consider, in line with the concept of gender mainstreaming and the UN's Sustainable Development Goal 5.\footnote{\href{eige.europa.eu/gender-mainstreaming/what-is-gender-mainstreaming}{eige.europa.eu/gender-mainstreaming/what-is-gender-mainstreaming}}$^,$\footnote{\href{unwomen.org/en/node/36060}{unwomen.org/en/node/36060}} Yet despite constituting roughly half of the human population, women have been historically marginalized, underrepresented, ignored, and restricted~\cite{lewis2020difficult}.\footnote{\href{womansday.com/life/real-women/a55991/no-women-allowed}{womansday.com/life/real-women/a55991/no-women-allowed}} Some beliefs can seem humorous in retrospect, like that women might not be able to ride trains as their uteruses might fly out of their bodies due to high speeds.
 Other more sobering examples question rights that might seem fundamental, like the rights to vote, run, or defend, which have been granted only recently in some countries (e.g., the right to vote was granted in Liechtenstein only in 1984, the right to run with men in the Boston Marathon in the United States (US) only in 1972, and the right to carry out some combat jobs in the US army only in 2016).